cechup/Fake-News-Detection/README.md

 ## Data Setup

 1. Download the dataset from the provided source.
-2. Extract data.zip into a designated folder within the project directory.
+2. Extract all the files contained in the Drive folder into a designated folder within the project directory.
 3. Ensure that the data paths in the scripts are correctly set to where you've stored the extracted files.

 ## Requirements and Setup